Do you want to add rich snippets on your WordPress site?

-Why You Should Use Rich Snippets on Your WordPress Site?
+Why Use Rich Snippets on Your WordPress Site?

 It also helps you build authority in your niche, as your site becomes more visible in the search.

-Adding Rich Snippets in WordPress Using a Plugin
+Method 1.
+Adding Rich Snippets in WordPress Using a WordPress Plugin

 You will be able to see different content types that you can create with the plugin.
 The list includes:

-Clicking on any content type will show you the fields that will be available when a user is writing a post/page or any custom post type.
+Clicking on any content type will show you the fields that will be available.

 Rich snippets or structured data markup can be written into three different vocabularies.
 These vocabularies are microdata, RDFa, and JSON-LD.
 You can use any of them on your site.
 However, most beginners find RDFa to be more beginner friendly.